Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 implicit()
 console.log(x);
 ```

+## what can be added to global obj?
+1. var variables declared in global scope
+2. implicit variables in non-strict mode

 ## GEC - Global execution context
 1. In JavaScript, the Global Execution Context is the default environment where code is evaluated and executed.